AlemTuzlak/react-igniter/README.md

 `npx rig`

-After this we recommend first choosing the option to initialize the configuration file and to set your values to whatever you wish for easier generation and a more pleasant experience
+After this we recommend first choosing the option to initialize the configuration file and to set your values to whatever you wish for easier generation and a more pleasant experience.

+If you want to check if there are updates to the package and install them you can run the following command:

+`rig -u`

 ## Our vision